willstepp/writings/hunger/hunger-notes.md

+The scene where he discovers the charred remains of the tree.
+The world fell away, the earth and the village crumbled and exposed the endless dark void.
+Mika stared into this black space and no matter where he turned his head he could not escape from it.
+Always he had known this was the reality of things, but had hoped in the deepest, most private part of his being that he would never come face to face with it.
+But now it was here and even if he shut his eyes and reopened them it was still here.

+Minimize the 'storyness' of it.

 Read printed draft, make notes per section.
 Focus on expanding to add detail, but only when necessary, and also to make the story more focused.